MrSaltyFish/bezier-curves/README.md

 - Render Bezier curves with handles, just like in tools like Figma, Inkscape, Adobe Illustrator, etc.
 - Interactive control points.
+- Control points are interconnected to display initial path in conjunction with final result.
 - Uses SDL2 for rendering.

 ## Prerequisites